Apply for rally car registration

 - your passed roadworthy inspection report

-- a completed CAMS logbook application - if you are a new applicant.
+- a completed Motorsport Australia logbook application - if you're a new applicant.

-You can find a logbook application on the CAMS website.
+You can find a logbook application on the Motorsport Australia website.

 Step 6.
 Compliance checks for first time applicants